LeetABit/Build/docs/Reference/LeetABit.Build.Logging/Write-Message.md

 ## Notes

 Preamble may be used to decorate a message with a text consumed by the presentation layer.
-This feature is used by Travis CI for log folding.
+This feature may be used to include for example folding prefix.